Antisgoat/mybodyscan/README.md

 ## App Check

 To harden client requests, this project can enable Firebase App Check with reCAPTCHA Enterprise.
 Set `VITE_APPCHECK_SITE_KEY` in your environment (see `.env.development`) to initialize App Check.
 After verifying legitimate clients, enforce App Check in the Firebase console.
+The `/api/nutrition/search` and `/api/coach/chat` endpoints now require a valid App Check token and will also expect a Firebase Auth ID token whenever user-protected data is requested.

 ## Environment variables